greenboxal/doggohub/doc/api/commits.md

 ## Commit status

-Since GitLab 8.1, this is the new commit status API.
+Since DoggoHub 8.1, this is the new commit status API.

 ### Get the status of a commit